ajwills72/about-ajwills72/publications.md

 Welham, A.K., Schnadt, M.J., & Wills, A.J.
 (2003).
 [Speeded categorization: the effects of perceptual processing and decision-making time](pu107.md).
 In R. Alterman, & D. Kirsh (Eds.). _Proceedings of the 25th Annual Conference of the Cognitive Science Society_ (pp. 1218-1223).
 Mahwah, NJ: Lawrence Erlbaum Associates.
 Published: August 2003.

 Zwickel, J., & Wills, A.J.
 (2002).
 [Is competitive learning an adequate account of free classification?](pu106.md).
 In W.D.
 Gray, & C.D.
 Schunn (Eds.). _Proceedings of the 24th Annual Conference of the Cognitive Science Society_ (pp. 982-987).
 Mahwah, NJ: Lawrence Erlbaum Associates.
-Published: August 2002.

 Wills, A.J.
 (2002).
 [Adapting to a response deadline in categorization](pu105.md).
 In W.D.
 Gray, & C.D.
 Schunn (Eds.). _Proceedings of the 24th Annual Conference of the Cognitive Science Society_ (pp. 938-943).
 Mahwah, NJ: Lawrence Erlbaum Associates.
 Published: August 2002.